charlie-galb/CV/README.md

 #### University of Glasgow (2007 to 2011)

-- English Literature
+- MA (Hons) in English Literature, 1st class
-- First-class
 - Heavily involved in the theatre society, writing a children's play that went to the Edinburgh Fringe festival in 2011

 #### Other qualifications

 - Blackford Centre diploma in Copywriting (Distinction)
-- Certificate in English Language Teaching to Adults
+- Certificate in English Language Teaching to Adults (Pass)
 - Diploma in English Language Teaching to Adults, Module One (Merit)

 ## Skills